 Our Liver Tumor Clinic cares for patients with liver tumors, either primary or metastatic.
 This unique program combines the expertise of various departments with an excellent liver transplant program and our NIH-designated Comprehensive Cancer Center to offer timely, innovative, and compassionate care to patients affected by these liver tumors.
 As part of this mission, we aim to serve as a center of excellence for the development of new screening techniques, new treatments, and new understanding of the development of liver cancers.
 For more information on Liver Tumor, visit our Multidisciplinary Liver Tumor Clinic page.
-Held in the Comprehensive Cancer Center at University Hospital in Ann Arbor.
+Held in the Rogel Cancer Center at University Hospital in Ann Arbor.

 Wilson Disease Clinic